 $265 per month.
 This fee has been calculated by the cost for the total number of sessions, divided by 10 months.
 Therefore the cost of each month is the same, regardless of the number of sessions run in the month.

-*Note: We are opting in to the new Parent Fee Reduction program, in which the government will be contributing a portion of the childcare fees.
-More details to come on exactly how much this amount will be for our program.
+*Note: We have opted in to the Parent Fee Reduction program, in which the government will be contributing a portion of the childcare fees.
+Please contact for more details and the amount you can expect contributed for your child’s space.

 The intention of this program is to offer 4-hours and 15-minute sessions for young children (2.5 – 5 years) to engage in play-based and child-led curriculum with their peers, facilitated by competent and inspiring educators.
 The programming will focus on supporting the development of the whole child: physical, emotional, social, and cognitive.
 This will be promoted through a variety of experiences including art and expression, imaginative play, music and movement, building and construction, books and storytelling, outdoor learning, science experiments and sensory play.